-I am a gastroenterologist who hopes to provide high-quality and exceptional medical care to every patient, every day.
+I am a gastroenterology/hepatology fellow who hopes to provide high-quality and exceptional medical care to every patient, every day.
 I hope to provide care that focuses on their wishes and provides the best outcomes and experience.
-I have an interest in advanced endoscopy and hope to pursue an additional fellowship in this upon completion of my current fellowship in gastroenteroloy and hepatology.
+I have an interest in advanced endoscopy and will be pursuing additional training at UC Irvine July 2022.
 I have a passion for research to help improve our clinical care of our patients.

 M.D., Weill Cornell Medical College